camunda/camunda-docs-manual/content/update/minor/74-to-75/index.md

 ## Special Considerations

-This section describes changes in the engine's default behavior.
-While the changes are reasonable, your implementation may rely on the previous default behavior.
-Thus, the previous behavior can be restored by explicitly setting a configuration option.
-Accordingly, this section applies to any embedded process engine but is not required for a successful upgrade.
+This section describes changes in the internal API of the engine.
+If you have implemented one of the APIs and replaced the default implementation then you have to adjust your custom implementation.
+Otherwise, you can skip this section.

 ### Incident Handler

-The interface of an [Incident Handler]({{< relref "user-guide/process-engine/incidents.md" >}}) has changed.
+The interface of an {{< javadocref page="?org/camunda/bpm/engine/impl/incident/IncidentHandler.html" text="Incident Handler" >}} has changed.
 Instead of a long parameter list, the methods pass a context object which bundles all required informations, like process definition id, execution id and tenant id.
-Since the existing methods have been overridden, custom implementations of an incident handler have to be adjusted.

 ### Correlation Handler

 A new method has been added to the interface of a {{< javadocref page="?org/camunda/bpm/engine/impl/runtime/CorrelationHandler.html" text="Correlation Handler" >}}.
 The new method `correlateStartMessage()` allows to explicit trigger a message start event of a process definition.

-If the default implementation is replaced by a custom one then it have to be adjusted.
+### Job Handler

+The interface of a {{< javadocref page="?org/camunda/bpm/engine/impl/jobexecutor/JobHandler.html" text="Job Handler" >}} has changed to support multi-tenancy and separate the parsing of the configuration.

 # Custom styles